ottograjeda/t-538-SimpleMPA/README.md

 The business use case is to separate the main app (for paid users) from other pages (for marketing use).
 Examples: an SPA is built as the main app (where users login) and there is a requirement of a landing
-page for a blog & promotions.
-You are tasked to re-use existing SPA code as much as possible,
+page for a blog & promotions (outside the main app).
+You are tasked to re-use existing SPA code,
-and to ensure the UI/UX remains the same.
+as much as possible, and to ensure the UI/UX remains the same.

 This repo is for Web built using ```create-react-app``` (see [docs](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app)).
 It can be used as
 starter-kit for the MPA or combined with an SPA monorepo, like [SimpleApp](https://github.com/ottograjeda/public_ticket.528) for